 Google Scholar Profile

-Research agenda: Develop an evidence base that enables understanding, measurement and alleviation of vulnerability (i.e., increased risk of adverse outcomes), resulting from physical, psychological, social and health service factors, among older adults in Singapore and other Asian countries.
+His past, current and future research in ageing focuses on the development of evidence that enables understanding, measurement and alleviation of vulnerability – i.e., the increased risk of adverse outcomes – resulting from physical, psychological, social and health-service factors among older adults and their caregivers.

-- Development, and/or validation, of scales assessing physical, psychological or social constructs among older Asians or their caregivers.
+(4) Development and/or validation of scales for measuring physical, psychological or social constructs

 Selected publications, from over 175 publications till date.